techscapades/attiny_85_ir_shield/README.md

    want it to execute from: https://github.com/adafruit/Adafruit-Trinket-USB/blob/master/TrinketHidCombo/TrinketHidCombo.h note that you can also choose to execute a bunch of keycodes as well, explore :D
 6. In runPushButtonCmd() function, run a command or list of commands when the side push button is pressed, I use it to automate the series of keypresses I execute the most
+   ### YOU MAY NEED TO INCLUE DELAYS INBETWEEN KEYPRESSES IF YOUR SYSTEM DOESN'T DETECT THEM, USE "ms_delay(250)" for example

 **If you want to change the name of the device, go to:**
 1. Arduino>libraries>TrinketHidCombo